digideskio/support-tools/mdb-wt/tour.md

 * a BSON document containing fields whose names are the empty string, and whose values are the fields of the MongoDB key (a string and a double in this case), and
-* an 8-byte record id (**TBD exact format**)
+* an 8-byte record id (**TBD** exact format)

 Thus, whereas the _id index stores the record id as the value of a key/value pair, this index stores the record id as part of the key, and has no values.

-**TBD** to make keys unique since this isn't a unique index? what about non-\_id unique indexes? why not just do _id index the same way?
+**TBD** is this to make keys unique since this isn't a unique index? what about non-\_id unique indexes - are they stored as k/v pairs like the _id index? why not just do _id index the same way?
 Because it allows for more efficient retrieval in the case of a unique key?

 ### <a name="1.4"></a> 1.4 Comparison of WT and mmapv1 btrees